owncloud/docs/docs/best-practices.md

 When creating example files, these files must be saved into a path of the examples directory: `module_name`/`examples`

+The directive consists of following components:
+`include::{examplesdir}/<additional-path>/file.ext[]`

 Example:

 `include::{examplesdir}/installation/post-installation-steps.sh[]`

-( {examplesdir} will be resolved by the build process automatically)
+{examplesdir} will be resolved by the build process automatically

 ### Example Files of Type `asciidoc`